Generation Z in the United States: Physical

-Vision

-A 2015 study found that the frequency of nearsightedness has doubled in the United Kingdom within the last 50 years.
-Ophthalmologist Steve Schallhorn, chairman of the Optical Express International Medical Advisory Board, noted that research have pointed to a link between the regular use of handheld electronic devices and eyestrain.
-The American Optometric Association sounded the alarm on a similar vein.
-According to a spokeswoman, digital eyestrain, or computer vision syndrome, is "rampant, especially as we move toward smaller devices and the prominence of devices increase in our everyday lives."
-Symptoms include dry and irritated eyes, fatigue, eye strain, blurry vision, difficulty focusing, headaches.
-However, the syndrome does not cause vision loss or any other permanent damage.
-In order to alleviate or prevent eyestrain, the Vision Council recommends that people limit screen time, take frequent breaks, adjust screen brightness, change the background from bright colors to gray, increase text sizes, and blinking more often.
-Parents should not only limit their children's screen time but should also lead by example.

-Allergies

-While food allergies have been observed by doctors since ancient times and virtually all foods can be allergens, research by the Mayo Clinic in Minnesota found they are becoming increasingly common since the early 2000s.
+Research by the Mayo Clinic in Minnesota found food allergies are becoming increasingly common since the early 2000s.
 Today, one in twelve American children has a food allergy, with peanut allergy being the most prevalent type.
 Nut allergies, in general, have quadrupled and shellfish allergies have increased 40% between 2004 and 2019.
 In all, about 36% of American children have some kind of allergy.
-By comparison, this number among the Amish in Indiana is 7%.
-Allergies have also risen ominously in other Western countries.
-In general, the better developed the country, the higher the rates of allergies.
-Reasons for this remain poorly understood.
 One possible explanation, supported by the National Institute of Allergy and Infectious Diseases, is that parents keep their children "too clean for their own good."
-They recommend exposing newborn babies to a variety of potentially allergenic foods, such as peanut butter, before they reach the age of six months.
-According to this "hygiene hypothesis," such exposures give the infant's immune system some exercise, making it less likely to overreact.
+According to this "hygiene hypothesis," exposure to allergens give the infant's immune system some exercise, making it less likely to overreact.
 Evidence for this includes the fact that children living on a farm are consistently less likely to be allergic than their counterparts who are raised in the city, and that children born in a developed country to parents who immigrated from developing nations are more likely to be allergic than their parents are.